 When AI Meets the Factory Floor

-Let’s talk about AI in industry — the most overpromised, underdelivered concept since “paperless office.”
+Let’s talk about AI in industry, the most overpromised, underdelivered concept since the “paperless office.”

 Executives love the idea.
 Predictive maintenance!
 Smarter logistics!
 Automated scheduling!